codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 ### 2C: Configure fulfillment for adding international plans

 Now we are ready to fulfill the user's request to add plans to their account!
-Configure the fulfillment for the `ApplyTravelPlan` intent to use the same Lambda function `lex-workshop-LexBotHandler`
+Configure the fulfillment for the `YourIntials_ApplyTravelPlan` intent to use the same Lambda function `YourIntials-lex-workshop-LexBotHandler`

 <details>
 <summary><strong> Expand for detailed instruction </strong></summary><p>

-1. Go to the `ApplyTravelPlan` intent
+1. Go to the `YourIntials_ApplyTravelPlan` intent

-1. Under Fulfillment, select the `lex-workshop-LexBotHandler` Lambda function (you may need to grant permissions as before)
+1. Under Fulfillment, select the `YourIntials-lex-workshop-LexBotHandler` Lambda function (you may need to grant permissions as before)

 1. We can add a **response** for when the Lambda function successfully adds the plan to the user's account:
 	* Response message: `{planName} plan in {Country} has been added to your account.
 Can I help you with anything else today?`